-This is the fifth post in a series by artist Paul Glenshaw about drawing the bas-reliefs by sculptor John Gregory on the front of the Folger Shakespeare Library building.
+This is the sixth post in a series by artist Paul Glenshaw about drawing the bas-reliefs by sculptor John Gregory on the front of the Folger Shakespeare Library building.
 The series examines the bas-reliefs one by one; each sculpture depicts a scene from a different Shakespeare play.
 Today’s post is about the bas-relief of a scene from Julius Caesar.

 Julius Caesar, Act 3, scene 2